If I Stop Drinking will My ED Go Away?

 When taken together, alcohol can enhance the side effects of ED medications, such as dizziness, headaches, and flushing.

-In severe cases, combining alcohol with ED medications can lead to a drop in blood pressure and other serious health risks.
+In severe cases, combining alcohol with Viagra or other ED medications can lead to a drop in blood pressure and other serious health risks.

 Furthermore, excessive alcohol consumption over time can contribute to ED.